Private Sector · Infrastructure · Service Direction

 Key learning

 Under market pressure, digital transformation struggles when leaders prioritise visible progress over reliability.
-In this context, using customer and business discovery to shape investment order — not just opportunity identification — was critical to protecting customer trust while the organisation adapted at a sustainable pace.
+Using discovery to shape investment order, not just identify opportunities, was critical to protecting customer trust while the organisation adapted at a sustainable pace.